 Spring; 3 cr.
 (P-A).
 Source, environmental fate and transport of major groups of waterborne pathogens, including epidemiology and testing of associated indicator organism.
 Management and treatment technologies for prevention of pathogen transmission.
 P: Soil Sci 523 or Civ Engr 322 or cons inst.
 Long.

-(Also Botany, Hort) Fall; Even Yrs; 3 cr.
+(Also Botany, Hort) 3 cr.
 (A).
 Essential and beneficial elements, solutions and soil as nutrient sources, rhizosphere chemistry, nutritional physiology, ion uptake and translocation, functions of elements, nutrient interactions, genetics of plant nutrition.
 P: Botany 350 or cons inst.
 Barak.
-Not currently offered.
+Spalding.

 631 Toxicants in the Environment: Sources, Distribution, Fate, & Effects